Music in space: Project DaVinci and Taylor Swift

 As a part of NASA's ElaNa 19 initiative, 18 year-old millionaire Erik Finman collaborated with a team of high school students from Coeur d'Alene, Idaho, and designed a CubeSat named Project DaVinci.
 The CubeSat serves as a time capsule orbiting around the Earth, and contains a collection of videos, music and movies, including Taylor Swift's 2014 album, 1989.
 The album was uploaded to the satellite, while its Swift-autographed CD was engraved to the satellite's side.
 DaVinci was launched into space on December 16, 2018, from Mahia, New Zealand.

 ISS and Coldplay

 On 7 May 2021, British rock band Coldplay premiered their new single "Higher Power" from the International Space Station by having French European Space Agency astronaut Thomas Pesquet preview the song via a branded "extraterrestrial transmission".
 The album from which the song originates, Music of the Spheres, is a space-themed concept album.

+Shenzhou 13

+In Lantern Festival, February 2022, during Shenzhou 13 mission on Tiangong space station, two Chinese astronauts played traditional Chinese musical instruments.
+Wang Yaping played "Mo Li Hua" (茉莉花) on the guzheng, while Ye Guangfu played the Dai ethnic song "Fernleaf Hedge Bamboo In the Moonlight" (月光下的凤尾竹) on the hulusi.